dfrechdev/create-apex-js-app/README.md

 ## Introduction

 create-apex-js-lib bootstraps a JavaScript project for APEX, that bundles all your source code into a library.
-During the bundleing of your library, the source code is transformed in the following ways:
+During the process of bundling the library, your source code is transformed in the following ways:

 -   All JavaScript code is bundled into one file
 -   All JavaScript code is transpiled to ES5 syntax